DLI Calculator (Daily Light Integral Calculator for Plants)

 - What happens if DLI is too low?

 The plant slows down.
 Photosynthesis throttles back.
-You get weak, stretchy growth, delayed flowers, and—in things like tomatoes—fruit that tastes like disappointment.
+You get weak, stretchy growth, delayed flowers, and—in things like tomatoes—reduced fruit quality and lower yields.
 They’re not lazy; they’re underfunded. - Is PPF the same as PPFD?

-God, no. And confusing them is the first mistake of a rookie with a fancy light.
+No, they are different.
+PPF measures total light output from the source, while PPFD measures the light intensity reaching the plant canopy.
 PPF is what the light emits.
 PPFD is what the plant actually gets at the canopy.
 PPF is the light’s resume; PPFD is its performance review. - What unit is used for DLI?

 mol/m²/day.
 Moles of photons, per square meter, per day.
 It’s a mouthful, but it’s the standard for a reason. - Is PPFD required to calculate DLI?

 Yes.
 Absolutely.
 You can’t calculate a daily total without knowing the rate.
-Guessing PPFD is like trying to budget without knowing your salary. - How do I calculate DLI step by step?
+Guessing PPFD is like trying to budget without knowing your salary. - How do you calculate DLI?

 If your PPFD is a stout 2200 μmol/m²/s for those 11 hours?
 Your DLI is a whopping 87.12 mol/m²/day.
 That’s serious light—enough to make most crops sit up and sing.
 But measure.
 Always measure.
 Your plants will thank you.